 - Contraceptive patch (OrthoEvra): An adhesive patch that contains the same hormones as birth control pills is placed on the woman’s body.
 The patch is changed once a week for three weeks.
 Patches are 99 percent effective.

 - DepoProvera: A contraceptive shot is given once every three months in the health centers.
 There’s no daily method to remember.
 DepoPrevera is 99.7 percent effective when used correctly.

-- IUD (intrauterine device): A small plastic device, wrapped with natural copper, is inserted into the uterus by a health care provider.
-IUDs can last for up 10 years, but must be removed by a health care provider.
-The Health Department offers ParaGard IUDs, which do not contain hormones.
-It is 99.4 percent effective.
+- IUD (intrauterine device): A small plastic device is inserted into the uterus by a health care provider to prevent pregnancy.
+IUDs can last for three to five years, depending on the type used, but must be removed by a health care provider.
+They are 99.4 percent effective.

 - Vaginal ring (NuvaRing): A flexible vaginal ring containing hormones release daily to inhibit ovulation.
 The ring is inserted by the woman herself and remains in place for three weeks.
 The woman replaces a ring one week later.
 It is 99 percent effective if used correctly.